-In groups, students share their notes on the portions of text they were assigned, ensuring that their group-mates have a thorough understanding of all of the material in the text (not just their own section).
+In groups, students share their notes on the portions of text they were assigned, ensuring that their groupmates have a thorough understanding of all the material in the text (not just their own section).

-EXTRA SCAFFOLDING: Groups may also start by having the same section and sharing first with each other, building the confidence in the material of each member before they share in their mixed groups.
+Extra Scaffolding: Groups may also start by having the same section and sharing first with one another, building each member’s confidence in the material before they share in their mixed groups.